While everyone turns the discussion to making sacrifices for the sake of the planet, some bells and whistles can actually help save it.

 The green-conscious eco-movement isn’t only a cause fought for by Birkenstock wearing, tree-hugging hippies.
 Golf-enthusiasts can fight the cause, too; from the turf.

 So don’t re-book that Friday afternoon business meeting.
+You have to schedule the game in your time slot, pick the right launch monitor (like what Uneekor provides), and along with all that, taking some time to search for the right golf course isn’t difficult.
 The only earth-friendly decision you may need to make today is which golf course to spend your money on.

 Not every golf course is a mecca for eco-friendliness, so it’s important to know what to look for.
 Here are a few tips on how golf courses are going green.